matinbavardi/matinbavardi/README.md

 * [Café Planck](https://matinbavardi.github.io/cafeplanck/)

 ## Current Focus: Texi Platform
-As the creator of [Texi](https://texi.app/), Matin has dedicated over a decade to developing a unified platform that revolutionizes how we interact with plain-text.
-Texi represents his vision for:
+As the creator of [Texi](https://texi.app/), Matin has dedicated over a decade to developing a unified platform that revolutionizes how we interact with plain-texts.

-- **Ethical Technology:** A privacy-first approach with no ads, tracking, or metrics
-- **Digital Preservation:** Ensuring written knowledge remains accessible for future generations
-- **Universal Access:** Creating tools that work across all platforms and devices
-- **Sustainable Solutions:** Minimizing digital waste through efficient plain-text formats

 ## Educational Background
 * **Physics and Computer Science**